npmcomponent/philbooth-spooks.js/README.md

 from spy methods of the mock instances.
 The values are keyed by method name.

+`options.callbacks` is an optional object containing functions that will be called when the spy methods of the mock instances are invoked.
+This is especially useful when testing asynchronous code.

 e.g. to mock `Task` instances from your model layer:

 ```